RAHUL-SADHU/Kotlin-Android-Architecture-Components/README.md

 In this project use MVVM structure and also use new android architecture components like ViewModel, LiveData ... in Kotlin

 # add Feature
-  - use version.gradle file for set version in one place for all module depen
+  - use version.gradle file for set version in one place for all module
   - use ConstraintLayout
   - Api integration using Retrofit (Manage all state)
   - use viewmodel